 Tallstar's mentor.
 Acts as sort of a mother figure to Tallstar.

-- Fur Of Gold, Heart of Gold: She was very kind to Tallstar.
+- Hair of Gold, Heart of Gold: She was very kind to Tallstar.

 - Mama Bear: While not Tallstar's mother, she acts very concerned whenever Tallstar puts himself in any danger and is often comforting him.